Forum for New Businesses Gives Guidance to Entrepreneurs

 Panel participant Jonathan Sigel, of Bowditch & Dewey, LLP will speak on the legal ramifications of a new business.

 “There are a multitude of “traps” for the unwary employer.
 In years of practice, I’ve seen small and new companies fail to treat human resources issues and related legal issues as priorities,” Sigel said.
 “Those businesses often think that they’re not big enough to have to worry about those issues, and that’s a mistake.
 There are many potential claims – from breach of contract and theft of trade secrets to discrimination claims – which even smaller companies must be prepared to avoid or defend.”
+A business might want to prepare itself for incidents involving employees or outside individuals by implementing EATEL BUSINESS solutions such as security and surveillance.

 “Preventative medicine is key,” Sigel added.
 “A prudent business should not wait for a crisis or lawsuit before consulting with an employment lawyer.
 A good employment lawyer can provide critical assistance in drafting or reviewing such documents as offer letters, non-competition and confidentiality agreements ,and employee handbooks.
 Then, if and when disputes arise (which they likely will), the company and its attorney will be in a better position to respond effectively.”